projectdiscovery/fastdialer/README.md

 For more details and documentation refer [GoDoc](https://pkg.go.dev/github.com/projectdiscovery/fastdialer/fastdialer).

+### ZTLS Fallback

+fastdialer by default fallbacks to using zcrypto when there is an error in TLS handshake (insufficient security level etc ).
+This is done to support older TLS versions and ciphers.
+This can be disabled in fastdialer options or by using DISABLE_ZTLS_FALLBACK environment variable. when falling back to ztls, ChromeCiphers are used

 # Example

 An Example showing usage of fastdialer as a library is specified [here](./example/main.go)